 The nice part about this cake recipe is that you have seen it so many times before.

-The base for this rainbow cake is my white layer cake, which I’ve turned into…
+The base for this colorful cake is my white cake, which I’ve turned into…

-Like I said earlier this week in my gingerbread cupcakes post… If it ain’t broke, don’t fix it.
+Like I have said so many places but specifically in my gingerbread cupcakes post… If it ain’t broke, don’t fix it.